jrobi32/budgetgmdeploy1/README.md

 - `game.js` - Game logic and API interactions

 ## Backend
-The backend is deployed on Python Anywhere and provides the following endpoints:
+The backend is deployed on Render and provides the following endpoints:
 - `/predict` - Predicts team performance based on selected players

 ## Live Demo